EivindKjosbakken/ChessEngine/README.md

 # Chess Engine

-This is a Chess Engine project developed in JupyterNotes book or in pure pyhton files.
+This is a Chess Engine project developed in JupyterNotes book or in pure Python files.
 It aims to provide a easy look and efficient chess engine implementation.

 ## Features